 drone photo of the Small Lagoon with part of the Big Lagoon visible, El Nido island hopping tour, Palawan, Philippines

-El Nido Tour D Experience
+El Nido Tour D Review: Is It Worth It?

 CADLAO LAGOON